 New Zealand remains involved with the International Fund for Ireland, an independent international body set up by the British and Irish Governments in 1986 to promote economic and social advancement, and to encourage dialogue and reconciliation between nationalists and unionists throughout Ireland.

-- New Zealand is represented in Ireland by the New Zealand High Commission, London
+- New Zealand is represented in Ireland by the New Zealand Embassy to Ireland

-- Ireland is represented in New Zealand by the Embassy of Ireland in Canberra, Australia (external link)
+- Ireland is represented in New Zealand by the Embassy of Ireland, Wellington

 New Zealand to Ireland

 - December 2022: Hon.
 William Jackson, Minister for Māori Development